egm42/signal-controller/README.md

 # signal-controller

 This is a python program that runs a basic signal traffic controller software.
+Included is also a web interface to perform updates to signal controller parameters and view current status.

 ## Overview